-Dissolution Date] (c) Fixed Amount(s): [] per Calculation Amount (d) Broken Amount(s): [[] per Calculation Amount, payable on the Periodic Distribution Date falling [in/on] []] [Not Applicable] (Insert particulars of any initial or final broken Periodic Distribution Amounts which do not correspond with the Fixed Amount(s) specified under paragraph 16(c)) (e) Day Count Fraction: [30/360] [Actual/Actual (ICMA)] (f) Determination Date(s): [[] in each year][Not Applicable] (Insert regular periodic distribution dates, ignoring issue date or scheduled dissolution date in the case of a long or short first or last return accumulation period N.B.
+(c) Fixed Amount(s): [] per Calculation Amount (d) Broken Amount(s): [[] per Calculation Amount, payable on the Periodic Distribution Date falling [in/on] []] [Not Applicable] (Insert particulars of any initial or final broken Periodic Distribution Amounts which do not correspond with the Fixed Amount(s) specified under paragraph $16(c)$) (e) Day Count Fraction: [30/360] [Actual/Actual (ICMA)] (f) Determination Date(s): [[] in each year][Not Applicable] (Insert regular periodic distribution dates, ignoring issue date or scheduled dissolution date in the case of a long or short first or last return accumulation period N.B.
 This will need to be amended in the case of regular periodic distribution dates which are not of equal duration N.B.
 Only relevant where Day Count Fraction is Actual/Actual (ICMA)) 17.
-Floating g Periodic Distribution Provisions: [Applicable/Not Applicable] (If not applicable, delete the remaining sub- paragraphs of this paragraph) (a) Specified Periodic Distribution Dates: [[] [, subject to adjustment in accordance with the Business Day Convention set out in (c) below/, not subject to adjustment, as the Business Day Convention in (c) below is specified to be Not Applicable]][Not Applicable] (Specified Period and Specified Periodic Distribution Dates are alternatives.
-If the Business Day Convention is the Floating Rate Convention, insert "Not Applicable") (b) Specified Period: [[] [, subject to adjustment in accordance with the Business Day Convention set out in (c) below/, not subject to adjustment, as the Business Day Convention in (c) below is specified to be Not Applicable] [Not Applicable] (Specified Period and Specified Periodic Distribution Dates are alternatives.
+I Floating Periodic Distribution Provisions: [Applicable/Not Applicable] (If not applicable, delete the remaining sub-paragraphs of this paragraph) (a) Specified Periodic Distribution Dates: [[] [, subject to adjustment in accordance with the Business Day Convention set out in (c) below/, not subject to adjustment, as the Business Day Convention in (c) below is specified to be Not Applicable]][Not Applicable] (Specified Period and Specified Periodic Distribution Dates are alternatives.
+If the Business Day Convention is the Floating Rate Convention, insert "Not Applicable") (b) Specified Period: [[] [, subject to adjustment in accordance with the Business Day Convention set out in (c) below/, not subject to adjustment, as the Business Day Convention in (c) below is specified to be Not Applicable]][Not Applicable] (Specified Period and Specified Periodic Distribution Dates are alternatives.
 A Specified Period, rather than Specified Periodic Distribution Dates, will only be relevant if the Business Day Convention is the Floating Rate Convention.
-Otherwise, insert "Not Applicable") (c) Business Day Convention: [Floating Rate Convention / Following Business Day Convention / Modified Following Business Day Convention / Preceding Business Day Convention] [Not Applicable] (d) Additional Business Centre(s): [] [Not Applicable]
+Otherwise, insert "Not Applicable") (c) Business Day Convention: [Floating Rate Convention / Following Business Day Convention / Modified Following Business Day Convention / Preceding Business Day Convention] [Not Applicable] (d) Additional Business Centre(s): [] [Not Applicable] (e) Manner in which the Rate(s) is/are to be determined: [Screen Rate Determination (Condition 7.3) applies]